 Despite the changes in recent years, you still face harsh penalties under both federal and state law if you are convicted of illegally growing marijuana or owning any cannabis cultivation equipment or device.
-For more than two decades, experienced Seattle marijuana lawyer Kevin Trombold has represented clients accused of marijuana-related crimes including possession, trafficking, and cultivation.
+For more than two decades, experienced Seattle drug crimes lawyer Kevin Trombold has represented clients accused of marijuana-related crimes including possession, trafficking, and cultivation.
 If you get charged with growing cannabis illegally – or with being any part of a marijuana cultivation operation – around the Seattle area or anywhere in the state, contact us at the Law Offices of Kevin Trombold.

 AN AGGRESSIVE, PERSUASIVE DEFENSE

 Marijuana laws seem to change almost every year, so if you are charged with marijuana growing or with possessing the equipment to grow pot, you must have a knowledgeable defense lawyer protecting your rights.
 Growing weed in any amount for any reason is still a violation of federal law, and a federal marijuana conviction almost always results in steep fines and time in a federal prison.
 State laws regulating medical marijuana growers are exceedingly complicated and detailed in terms of what amounts can be legally owned or grown and what types of sicknesses may be treated legally with marijuana.
 If you’ve been criminally charged with illegal distribution or cultivation of marijuana, experienced Seattle marijuana lawyer Kevin Trombold can protect your legal rights and fight for the justice you deserve.
 Your advocate will be one of Seattle’s most skilled and effective defense attorneys.
 Kevin Trombold can craft and offer an aggressive defense on your behalf.